spiral/docs/docs/en/component/distribution.md

 ];
 ```

 In some cases, this registration method may not work for you.
-In the event that any dependencies from the container are
+If any dependencies from the container are
 required in the parameters of the constructor, you should use [the bootloader](/framework/bootloaders.md).